-Commercial paper, certificates of deposit, bank notes, and bankers acceptances must bear a short-term may be split-rated; however, the credit rating of at least A1/P1 from Moody's or Standard & Poor's and may not have a split cannot be below quality levels indicated above and, when calculating quality exposure, the lower rating (an acceptable rating from one rating agency and a less creditworthy rating from the other) must be used.
+Commercial paper, certificates of deposit, bank notes, and bankers acceptances must bear a short-term may be split-rated; however, the credit rating of at least A1/P1 from Moody's or Standard & Poor's and may not have a split cannot be below quality levels indicated above and, when calculating quality exposure, the lower rating from the other)must be used.
 Securities that are rated acceptable by one rating agency and unrated by the other are acceptable for purchase.

-Each intermediate-term security in the Intermediate-Term Portfolio will have an "interest rate risk value" of seven-ten or less at the time of purchase.
+Each intermediate term-security in the Intermediate-Term Portfolio will have an "interest rate risk value" of seven-ten or less at the time of purchase.
 Interest rate risk value is defined as follows.
 For securities with a positive or zero convexity, the "interest rate risk value" is equal to the duration measured in years.
-For securities with negative convexity, the "interest rate risk value" is equal to the duration measured in years plus the absolute value of the convexity measure.
-All securities that comprise the Intermediate-Term Portfolio shall have a maximum final maturity of ten years or less, with the exception of corporate bond issues rated below "A" by Moody's Investors Service, or the equivalent by Standard & Poor's, which shall be restricted to a maximum final maturity of five years, measured at the date of purchase.
+For securities with negative convexity, the "interest rate risk value" is equal to the duration measured in years.
+For securities that comprise the Intermediate-Term Portfolio shall have a maximum final maturity of ten years or less, with the exception of corporate bond issues rated below "A" by Moody's Investors Service, or the equivalent by Standard & Poor's, which shall be restricted to a maximum final maturity of five years, measured at the date of purchase.